| | | Section K (26/12/08

 petrol level will fall and should then be 1-5/16 in.
 (33 mm.) below the

+top face.
 If the petrol level is low the float arm should be bent upwards

 or bent downwards if the level is too high.